wlandau/r-multiverse.github.io/moderators.md

 If you are selected as a [moderator](governance.md#moderator) and you agree to join, please work with an [administrator](governance.md#administrator) to complete the onboarding process:

+1. Please open a new issue of type "Moderator onboarding" at <https://github.com/r-multiverse/help/issues> to track the onboarding process.
 1. Please submit a pull request the [website repository](https://github.com/r-multiverse/r-multiverse.github.io) to add yourself to the [moderator](governance.md#moderator) list on the [teams page](https://github.com/r-multiverse/r-multiverse.github.io/blob/main/team.md).
 Please include your full name, a description, your GitHub profile photo if available, and your professional affiliation if applicable.
 An [administrator](governance.md#administrator) will review and merge the pull request.